NextronSystems/iocs/reports/peach_sandstorm_false_font/readme.md

 # Peach Sandstorm - False Font Malware

-The following IOCs are based on the analysis and research described in the following blogpost
+The following IOCs are based on the analysis and research described in the following blog post:

 - [Analysis of FalseFont Backdoor used by Peach-Sandstorm Threat Actor](https://www.nextron-systems.com/2024/01/29/analysis-of-falsefont-backdoor-used-by-peach-sandstorm-threat-actor/)